Viewable With ANY Browser

 A phone call from a telemarketer might waste my time, annoy me, and even prevent me from receiving a phone call that I want.
 But I do not pay for the call.
 Junk mail — the U. S. Postal Service now calls it "standard mail" instead of "bulk mail" — also wastes my time, annoys me, and clogs the landfills.
 But I do not pay to receive junk mail; the advertiser pays the postage.

 Many ISPs filter spam at their E-mail servers.
 This trend responds to two issues.
 First of all, their subscribers have been complaining about the time it takes for them to search through junk messages to find the message they want.
-Then there is the large amount of space spam occupies on a server until a subscriber downloads those messages.
+Then there is the large amount of space spam occupies on a mail server until a subscriber downloads those messages.

 Accurately identifying spam via software is highly problematical.
 It can be worse when an ISP deploys a filter developed by an outside vendor or uses an outside service to identify the sources of spam.
 The Internet remains a highly technical system, and good filters are also very technical.
 Many ISPs, however, fail to employ professionals who really understand what is happening.